 , there is no single test that can conclusively diagnose dementia with Lewy bodies.
 Today, DLB is a "clinical" diagnosis, which means it represents a doctor's best professional judgment about the reason for a person's symptoms.
 The only way to conclusively diagnose DLB is through a postmortem autopsy.

 Most experts believe that dementia with Lewy bodies and Parkinson's disease dementia are two different expressions of the same underlying problems with brain processing of the protein alpha-synuclein.
-They recommend continuing to diagnose DLB and Parkinson's dementia as separate disorders.
+They recommend continuing to diagnose DLB and Parkinson's disease dementia as separate disorders.

 Since Lewy bodies usually coexist with Alzheimer's brain changes, it may sometimes be hard to distinguish DLB from Alzheimer's disease, especially in the early stages.